ramseylab/vgrampy/README.md

 ### 2. A signal excel file that has the signal, peak voltage, and voltage center for each replicate:

+In the file, the `vcenter` column contains the voltage value, for each voltammogram, of the inflection point identified by the "shoulder getter" function; and the `peak V` column contains the voltage value, for each voltammogram, at which the background-subtracted voltammogram has a critical point within the censoring window.

 | file                    | signal   | peak V | vcenter |
 |-------------------------|----------|--------|---------|
 | 2024_01_02_cbz00_01.txt | 23.9020  | 1.083  | 1.012   |